asma-mo/asma-mo/README.md

 • Publish my application on App store!
 • finishing my open source project >> will provide the details once it done⏳

-Love and live by the fact that EVERY thing around me are build by human who has the same brain that I have and I can build and do the same and even more!!!
+Love and live by the fact that EVERY thing around me has been build by human who has the same brain that I have and I can build and do the same and even more!!!

 Have interest in:
 • Cyber security